gliboc/eww/README.md

 ACKNOWLEDGEMENTS, though not implemented yet should be used in order to confirm no messages were lost, and eventually to detect that a node is sleeping/dead.

+### Detecting failure

+In order to detect failing nodes, I had two main ideas :

+- implement an acknowledgement system where each communication would receive a confirmation.
+If a node doesn't acknowledge,
+- after some time, it is considered dead/sleeping
+- implement periodic checks :
+    - local checks, where a node checks on its neighboor
+    - global checks, where an elected node passes a token through the ring and launches a restructuration if the token doesn't go through

+Before implementing, I decided that I prefered the latter option.
+In the first option, the number of acknowledgements would scale linearly with the number of API calls, and I don't think that's a good thing.